Philopt/coffee-girl/README.md

 ## Getting Started

-This project requires **Node.js 22**.
-Running `npm install` (or `npm ci`) triggers a preinstall check that verifies the installed Node version matches `22.x`.
-If it doesn't, the install exits with an error.
+**Node.js 22.x is required.** Run `scripts/setup.sh` to verify your Node version and install all dependencies.
+You can also run `npm install` (or `npm ci`) directly, which performs the same version check and exits with an error if your Node version doesn't match `22.x`.

 1. From the repository root, start the local development server.
 If you haven't installed the dependencies yet, run `npm install` or `npm ci` (or